fricklerhandwerk/attr-cmd/README.md

 For example, if the given attribute path exists but does not evaluate to a derivation one could print an error message that suggests other attributes.

 All of this would get a lot easier with [Python bindings to the Nix language evaluator](https://github.com/tweag/python-nix).
+But for performance reasons it should probably be done in C.

 ## Motivation